MicrosoftDocs/windows-dev-docs/windows-apps-src/gaming/registry-data-for-game-controllers.md

     <tr>
         <td>XDebouncePercent</td>
         <td>DWORD</td>
-        <td rowspan="2">Define the size of the windows around the upper and lower dead zone limits, which are used to de-bounce the reported switch state.</td>
+        <td rowspan="2" style="vertical-align: middle;">Define the size of the windows around the upper and lower dead zone limits, which are used to de-bounce the reported switch state.</td>
     </tr>
     <tr>
         <td>YDebouncePercent</td>